BartyDash/product-preview-card-component/README.md

 ### What I learned

 I had my first meeting with the button.
-I learned his interesting properties
+I learned his interesting properties.
+This project gave me a lot of experience with CSS styles.

 ### Continued development

-I want to learn how to make mobile first website.
+I want to learn how to make mobile first website and grid display.

 ## Author